-I am originally from Morton, Illinois, near Peoria.
-My degrees are all from Indiana University at Bloomington.
-I have been a faculty member at the University of Colorado Denver for over twenty years working in the areas of literacy, assessment, and pre-service and in-service teacher education.
-I am very proud of the programs that we have built in Reading and Writing, English Education, and Teacher Education and hope to continue to build their excellence for many more years.
+Originally from Morton, Illinois, near Peoria, my degrees are all from Indiana University at Bloomington.
+I have been a faculty member at the University of Colorado Denver for many years working in the areas of literacy, assessment, literacy/instructional coaching, professional learning, and pre-service and in-service teacher education.
+I am very proud of the programs that we have built in Reading and Writing, English Education, Teacher Education, and the EdD and hope to continue to build their excellence.
 I have also used my talents to influence literacy instruction throughout the State of Colorado.
 I have a sound understanding of many types of schools-- urban, suburban, and rural - and their needs.
-Recently, I became director of the Literacy Coaching Clearinghouse (LCC), a project of the National Council Teachers of English with the International Reading Association.
-The Clearinghouse provides resources to literacy coaches, teachers, principals, and district administrators in hopes that literacy coaching can help teachers to reflect upon and improve their instruction and, in turn, improve students' learning.
-I deeply want to see teachers improve students' literacy learning at all levels and am excited to have received this national opportunity to lead the LCC as half of my current workload.
+Nationally, I directed the Literacy Coaching Clearinghouse (LCC), a web-based project of the National Council Teachers of English with the International Reading Association.
+The Clearinghouse provided resources to literacy/instructional coaches, teachers, principals, and district administrators in hopes that coaching could help teachers to reflect upon and improve their instruction and, in turn, improve students' learning.
+I deeply want to see teachers improve students' literacy learning at all levels and am excited to have received this national opportunity.
+Most recently, I co-led an EdD thematic dissertation group of six EdD students who completed dissertations in practice around STEM, professional learning, and literacy inquiry questions and whose findings have influenced actions their Colorado school districts have taken.

 My students at University of Colorado Denver:

-In my 23 years as a faculty member in the School of Education & Human Development, I have taught undergraduate, masters, and doctoral students.
-My students are working on degrees in general teacher education as part of their initial licensure program, on their M.A. degrees as part of the Reading and Writing or English Education programs, or as part of their doctoral degrees pursuing interest in students' literacy.
+In my years as a faculty member in the School of Education & Human Development, I have taught undergraduate, masters, and doctoral students.
+My students work on degrees in general teacher education as part of their initial licensure program, on their MA degrees as part of the Reading and Writing or English Education programs, or as part of their doctoral degrees pursuing interest in students' literacy or educators' professional learning.
 My students have gone on to successful careers as elementary and secondary teachers, reading specialists, and literacy/reading/instructional coaches.
-Some have central office positions or are instructors/professors in community colleges and higher education institutions.
+My former EdD and PhD students hold building or central office positions with districts or other learning organizations or are instructors/professors in community colleges and higher education institutions.
 My deepest wish is that my students learn to develop their abilities to teach literacy and content and take their new learning into applied context where they can really make a difference for both teachers and students.

 Classes I teach at the University of Colorado Denver School of Education and Human Development are: